Andreansx/Networking-lab/projects/13-school-network/readme.md

 There is no LACP etc. used there.
 So it seems like a 18:1 oversubscription ratio scenario.

-Of course oversubscription is completly normal and every network has it to some extent.
+Of course oversubscription is completely normal and every network has it to some extent.

 But trying to cram a possible 18Gbps of traffic through a 1GbE link is just not optimal.